Mikey971/Investigations-Mind-Swapping/README.md

 investigations mind swapping formula.pdf - the formalisation of the formula.

-Mind Swapping (working out).docx - extension, 3 people swapping minds with no pair or trio being allowed to use the machine more than once. shows how many more people are necessary for N=3
+Mind Swapping (working out).docx - extension, basic "calculations" for 3 people swapping minds with no pair or trio being allowed to use the machine more than once. shows how many more people are necessary for N=3, (5 more people).